By Sagar Shankaran, Founder of CallSphere

 Hear it before you finish reading

-Talk to a live CallSphere AI voice agent in your browser — 60 seconds, no signup.
+Talk to a live CallSphere AI voice agent for healthcare in your browser — 60 seconds, no signup.

 CallSphere runs each subsystem in a dedicated Kubernetes namespace with NetworkPolicies that default-deny and explicitly allow only the required peers.
 A service mesh (Istio with mTLS-strict) wraps every pod-to-pod call.
 Call-worker pods cannot reach the database tier — they only reach the tool gateway, which carries the PHI scope.
 The encrypted healthcare_voice PostgreSQL (1 of 115+ tables) sits in a private subnet reachable only from the application tier.
 The 37 production agents and 90+ tools each run with workload identity and per-service authorization.
 SBC and media pods are isolated from LLM workers.
 EHR connectors run in a dedicated namespace with mTLS+OAuth into payer/EHR endpoints.
 Healthcare Voice Agent and its 14 tools enforce least-privilege flow at every hop.
-The platform is HIPAA and SOC 2 aligned, with 50+ businesses, 6 verticals, 4.8/5.
-Pricing $149/$499/$1,499; 14-day trial; 22% affiliate.
+The platform is HIPAA aligned, with 50+ businesses, 6 verticals, 4.8/5.
+Pricing $149/$499/$1,499; 7-day free pilot; 22% affiliate.
 See /industries/behavioral-health.

 flowchart LR